Incorporating Prior Knowledge into Neural Networks through an Implicit Composite Kernel: Implicit Composite Kernel

 \subsection{Kernel-to-latent-space Transformation}

 We now show how we can construct an appropriate mapping $g(\cdot)$ that approximately satisfies the assumed form of \eqref{eq:gapprox} and is used in the derivation of ICK from \eqref{eq:10} to \eqref{eq:final}.
 Here we adopt two methods, Nystr\"{o}m approximation and Random Fourier Features (RFF), to map the kernel matrix into the latent space.
-Below, we give the formulations and results for the Nystr\"{o}m method, and give the methods and results for RFF in Appendix \ref{appx:B}.
-According to Yang et al. \cite{yang2012nystrom}, the Nystr\"{o}m method will yield much better performance than RFF if there exists a large gap in the eigen-spectrum of the kernel matrix.
-In our applications, we also observe a large eigen-gap (see details in Appendix \ref{appx:C}) and Nystr\"{o}m method does generalize much better than RFF.
+Below, we elaborate the formulations for both methods, and give the methods and results for the Nystr\"{o}m method.
+The results of RFF will be presented in Appendix \ref{appx:C}.
 We name our framework with N\emph{y}str\"{o}m method and \emph{r}andom Fourier Features ICK\emph{y} and ICK\emph{r}, respectively.